PabloChristian/dotnet-star-wars-api/README.md

 ## Executing the Project
 To execute the project, follow the steps below:

-#### Important Notes
-1. When executing the page for two or more users, you need to open the browser as incognito mode, because the token session is stored on local storage of your browser.
-2. If for any reason you receive error sending message to RabbitMQ, it is because the port couldnt be opened or is in use.
-To solve the problem go on docker-compose on 'rabbitmq-service', change port number and run the commands again.

 **Option 01: Run in Containers**
 1. Run Docker Desktop.